conor-flynn/RoboticsProject4/README.md

 #### Extra Extra TODO:

-  Figure out how to properly do shadows even though they aren't required
+  (Conor) Figure out how to properly do shadows even though they aren't required

 # Tips